textpattern/textpattern.github.io/administration/files-panel.md

 ## Existing files

 Alternatively to uploading files through a web browser, you can elect to upload files manually (i.e. via FTP) to your files directory; this is especially useful of you have large files then need to be uploaded to the server.
 The 'Existing file' select box will be available if Textpattern detects any manual uploads to the files directory.
-Select the file from the dropdown list.
+Select the file from the drop-down list.
 Manually uploaded files will then be stored in the database, so you can append information to it via the file editing panel (see below).

 ## Editing files